Tom-Notch/cv_bridge_customize/README.md

 This repo solves the problem where multiple versions of OpenCV has to coexist, typical cases of failure:

 * ![multiversion libs compile warning](./imgs/multiversion-lib-compile-warning.png)
-    Potentially conflicting .so lib versions.
-To reproduce, do not use this repo, then compile your packages that depend on both cv_bridge and libopencv-dev
+    Potentially conflicting .so lib versions

+  * To reproduce, do not use this repo, then compile your packages that depend on both cv_bridge and libopencv-dev

-* ![mixed version .so libs loaded together](./imgs/mixed-version-libs-loaded-together.png) Multiple versions of OpenCV libs are loaded together.
-To reproduce, do not install OpenCV from source, then `mon launch` your node, start gdb debugger, and do `info sharedlibrary`
+* ![mixed version .so libs loaded together](./imgs/mixed-version-libs-loaded-together.png) Multiple versions of OpenCV libs are loaded together, you can see that both `/lib/aarch64-linux/gnu/libopencv_imgcodecs.so.4.2` and `lib/aarch64-linux/gnu/libopencv_imgcodecs.so.4.5` are loaded, similar for other OpenCV libs

+  * To reproduce, do not install OpenCV from source, then `mon launch` your node, start gdb debugger, and do `info sharedlibrary`

 ## USAGE